 This was the experiment that I saw most relevant to the work of Jeremy English as described in Scientific American.
 I would love to know if this work has been duplicated.

 If you’ve got the time, another wonderful primer was written by Compton Rom Bada.
-The most important ideas within is that there are diseases symptomatic of a loss of coherent light (chaos) like cancer while there are diseases from too much coherent light like Multiple Schlerosis (order) where cells are too in sync with others of different functions which prevent the cells from acting as individuals and performing their own special functions.
+The most important ideas within is that there are diseases posited to be symptomatic of a loss of coherent light (chaos) like cancer while there are diseases from too much coherent light like Multiple Schlerosis (order) where cells are too in sync with others of different functions which prevent the cells from acting as individuals and performing their own special functions.
 The take away here is that even if you believe in bio-photonic effect, its no easy positive.